 An individual's response to pressure should guide repositioning frequency.
-Repositioning schedules or protocols need to be individualized based on tissue tolerance, patient rights, and the specific support surface being used (Gillespie et al., 2014; Schank, 2016).
+Repositioning schedules or protocols need to be individualized based on tissue tolerance, patient rights, and the specific support surface being used (42) (14).

 All support surfaces, regardless of their quality or pressure-reducing abilities, still apply some pressure to the skin's surface.
 No support surface provides complete pressure relief.
-Standard repositioning protocols call for repositioning every two hours (Gillespie et al., 2014; Schank, 2016).
+Standard repositioning protocols call for repositioning every two hours (42) (14).